 - The Hario V60 is mostly finished in under four minutes at most

-Although the brewing time can vary by the amount of coffee you are brewing and how long you wait between the pouring of water, the Hario V60 wins by speed.
+Although the brewing time can vary depending on the amount of coffee and how long you wait between pouring water, the Hario V60 wins by speed.

-Now, because I’ve talked about the brewing of pour over coffee just now; it’s time to tell you about the coffee filters used in these coffee brewers.
+Now, because I’ve just discussed brewing pour over coffee, it’s time to tell you about the coffee filters used in these brewers.

 3. Recommended coffee filters